Travel Back in Time in These 8 Historic Towns in Georgia

 5. Hartwell, Georgia

 This small city in Georgia was incorporated in 1856 and then exploded in the 1870s when the railroad was completed.
-A lot of the downtown area features historic preservation of buildings and antique shops, which have been restored to their full glory.
+A lot of the downtown area features historic preservation of buildings and shops, which have been restored to their full glory.
+Today, you'll find many unique businesses occupying these storied buildings, waiting to be explored.

 6. Brunswick, Georgia

 This fair city was put on the map during the colonial era when the port opened up its doors and started welcoming ships.
-There are also some pretty fascinating elements of the city that seem to draw tourists, like the 900-year-old tree which legend says was a meeting place for Native Americans.
-Or the Holfwyl-Broadfield Plantation, which details life in the early 1800s in Brunswick.
+There are also some pretty fascinating elements of the city that seem to draw tourists, like the 900-year-old tree, which legend says was a meeting place for Native Americans, or the Holfwyl-Broadfield Plantation, a state historic site that details life in the early 1800s in Brunswick.
+There's also the stunning Old City Hall, which doubles as an event space and part-time city courthouse.

 7. Montezuma, Georgia

 Some of the regional history of Montezuma dates back to 1837, which is when the county was founded.
-A lot of the architecture downtown dates back to the 1850s and you can still visit the town's railroad depot, which was built in 1890, which now is home to the town's museum.
+A lot of the architecture downtown dates back to the 1850s and you can still visit the town's railroad depot.
+Built in 1890, it is now home to the Macon County Historical Museum, where you can learn even more about this fascinating town.

 8. Watkinsville, Georgia

 Watkinsville is actually the largest city in Oconee County, despite having less than 5,000 residents.
-But what makes this town so famous is the fact that it was founded a mere 58 years after James Oglethorpe founded the whole state.
-Still standing, and still just as important.
+But what makes this town so famous is the fact that it was founded a mere 58 years after James Oglethorpe founded the colony of Georgia.
+It's still standing, and still just as important.
+If you ever stop in this captivating Georgia town, be sure to see its historic covered bridge, which is more than 125 years old.

 So, what do you think about the oldest towns in Georgia?
 Have you visited any yourself?
-We'd love to hear about your experiences in the comments section!
-Or, if you have more towns in Georgia that are rich in history, make sure you add those in the comments, too!
+If you know more towns in Georgia that are rich in history, make sure you tell us about them.
+Ready to check out one of these history-filled towns in the Peach State?
+Use Only In Your State's itinerary planner to fill your trip with amazing stops and sites.

 Subscribe to our newsletter